 • 12 tools is modest compared to Cloudflare’s full API surface or Gravitee’s 60+ tools

-• MCP Registry and Composer are tech preview / coming soon — not generally available yet
+• MCP Registry is Tech Preview; Composer and Runner still coming — not generally available yet

 Best for: Kong Konnect enterprise customers who want natural language gateway management and are planning for the MCP Registry ecosystem.